-- What are some of the ways the curriculum holds a holistic approach?
+- What is a holistic approach?

 - Do you have any courses involving meditation, reiki, and other mind/body exercises?

 We have a full semester course on the Body-Mind Connection.
 Meditation is interwoven into many of our courses and there is some attention to the role of mindfulness on the part of the counselor engaging in practice.
 Specific training in preparation for certification in these areas is outside the scope of our program, but all are recognized and welcomed as potential parts of the journey toward wellness.

 - What sort of positions are available to students who graduate with this degree?

 You will be on track to sit for the licensing examination as an LMHC, so you get traditional credentialing and can work in agencies or in private practice.
 If you choose to pursue earning a license, there are several complexities to the process that can be explained in more detail when we speak.

 - Am I required to find my own internship or does the school have places for me to go to?